 If you know me, you know I organize my entire life in Notion.
 It’s my go-to tool for creating to-do lists, both business and personal.
 And with so much room for customization, there are endless ways to set up your daily, weekly, and monthly schedules whether you’re a newbie or you’ve been using Notion for ages.

-For more Notion resources, check out my other blog posts.
+For more Notion resources, check out how to create a content calendar in Notion.

 Whether you’re brand new to the platform or you’re a Notion pro, you have total control over the look and feel of your Notion to-do list.
 Here are three simple tutorials for Notion beginners and pros.

 ❤️ Love Notion, but don’t love setting it all up for the first time?

 Purchase my super simple Notion to-do list templates (and if you want all my dashboard templates you can add them after checkout).
 Grab 50% with the code BLOG for a limited time by clicking here.

 Want more videos like this one?
 Click here to subscribe on YouTube.